 Leonard Augustine Motler (1888-1967) was a British anarchist communist, and wrote for a range of radical publications.
-He was Deaf, without speech and was an Esperantist.
+He was an Esperantist and described himself as deaf and without speech.
 He wrote regularly for radical left-wing publications such as The Clarion, The Women's Dreadnought, Freedom, the Voice of Labour.
-He was editor of Satire: A Paper of Social Criticism, "a worker's paper, run by workers", which was raided by the police during the First World War because of it's anti-war and anticapitalist messaging.
+He was editor of Satire: A Paper of Social Criticism, "a worker's paper, run by workers", which was raided by the police during the First World War because of it's anti-war and anti-capitalist messaging.